Slade: Wilderness years (1977–1980)

-In August 1978, Holder was reportedly involved in a brawl with a bouncer (Desmond Brothers) backstage at The Stoneleigh Club in Porthcawl, South Wales.
-The bouncer was later jailed for three months for instigating the attack on Holder, after he had told the club bouncers to stop hurting the kids in the crowd who were pushed up against the stage, during the show.
-Holder showed his mettle by performing the next night as planned, although he had a broken nose, at a club in Cleethorpes, Lincolnshire.
-The story of the attack would later be written into the 1981 single "Knuckle Sandwich Nancy", which Holder insisted would be released as a single.
-The band said in contemporary interviews that RCA and Chas Chandler objected to the single's release, so it came out on the Cheapskate label, rather than on RCA, the label that they were contracted to.
+In August 1978, Holder was reportedly involved in a backstage altercation with a bouncer (Desmond Brothers) at The Stoneleigh Club in Porthcawl, South Wales.
+The bouncer was later sentenced to three months' imprisonment for instigating the attack, which occurred after Holder asked club staff to stop pushing audience members who had been pressed against the stage during the performance.
+Holder performed the following night as scheduled at a club in Cleethorpes, Lincolnshire, despite having sustained a broken nose.
+The incident was later referenced in the 1981 single "Knuckle Sandwich Nancy", which Holder insisted be released as a single.
+The band stated in contemporary interviews that RCA and Chas Chandler objected to its release, resulting in it being issued on the Cheapskate label rather than on RCA, the label to which they were contracted.

 In late 1978, the band released "Rock 'n' Roll Bolero", which was another commercial failure.
 As the band were still a respected live act, and because the 1972 album Slade Alive! had been so successful, the group decided to release another live album.
 Slade Alive, Vol. 2 consisted of performances recorded during the 1976 Autumn tour of America and the 1977 Spring tour of the UK.

 In 1979, the band released a further three singles: "Ginny, Ginny", "Sign of the Times" and a cover of the party track "Okey Cokey".
 All failed to chart.
 The Slade newsletter of the time announced that "Ginny, Ginny" had made the top 200 in the UK but not the official top 100.
 In October 1979, the band released a new studio album Return to Base, the first album not to have Chandler as producer.
 Disagreements between Lea and Chandler, centring on business problems and Lea's desire to produce Slade's material, had been brewing since the recording of Whatever Happened to Slade in 1977.
 Lea in particular disagreed with Chandler on production decisions.
 As a result, Chandler offered to sever his association with the band.
 Slade, not wishing to be rid of Chandler entirely, asked him to stay on for the time being as their manager, which Chandler agreed to do.
 The album was a failure in the UK but the following year it topped both the Telemoustique chart and the official album chart in Belgium.
 Released exclusively in Belgium, the album's version of Chuck Berry's "I'm a Rocker" also made number 1.